microsoft/rushstack/libraries/typings-generator/README.md

 ### `exportAsDefaultInterfaceName = true | false`

-When `exportAsDefault` is true (true by default), this optional setting determines the interface name for the default wrapped export.
+When `exportAsDefault` is true, this optional setting determines the interface name for the default wrapped export.
 For example, in the Sass Typings plugin, the interface name is set to `IExportStyles`.
-If not specified, the interface will be `IExport`.
+If not specified, the interface name will be `IExport`.
 (This setting is ignored when `exportAsDefault` is false).

 ## Links